MIT logo

 3. What are you doing to make retail more inviting to the community?

-The retail spaces at the ground floors of the existing buildings along Main Street will be updated to better engage a broad community audience while still providing the much needed goods and services that they offer today.
-The first floors of E38 and E39 will be reconstructed to meet the sidewalk level and be fully accessible to pedestrians while preserving the historic nature of these buildings.
+The retail spaces at the ground floors of the existing buildings along Main Street have been updated to better engage a broad community audience, while still providing the much needed goods and services that they offer today.
+The first floors of E38 and E39 were reconstructed to meet the sidewalk level and be fully accessible to pedestrians, while preserving the historic nature of these buildings.

-Main Street, the open space and Broad Canal Way will feature a varied retail mix, outdoor seating and options for all audiences.
-The new One Broadway will feature an inviting and active ground floor with a corner restaurant, grocer, and spaces where the community can meet and gather, modeled after the best hotels.
+Main Street, the MIT Open Space, and Broad Canal Way features a varied retail mix, outdoor seating and options for all audiences.
+One Broadway features an inviting and active ground floor with a corner restaurant, grocer, and spaces where the community can meet and gather, modeled after the best hotels.

-Where possible and applicable, we will encourage retail tenants to utilize operable storefront designs that allow for merchandise and dining to occur on the sidewalks and open space.
+Where possible and applicable, we encourage retail tenants to utilize operable storefront designs that allow for merchandise and dining to spill out on the sidewalks and open space.

-We will work with retailers to have extended hours to provide greater convenience to the community, and make Kendall Square a true retail destination.
+We work with our retailers to have extended hours to provide greater convenience to the community and make Kendall Square a retail destination.

 Transit and Parking